 - When you respond to one of our surveys.

-- When you contact us to provide feedback or send us an email.
+- When you contact us to provide feedback, with an image licensing or copyright enquiry or send us an email.

 - When you enter a competition, promotion or survey.